drutopia/drutopia_sdk/README.md

 project.
 This involves fetching new code from the repository (```git pull```), updating the project's dependencies, re-installing the site (NOTE: site install *will* destroy all content in your database), and compiling CSS from Sass.
-The latter three steps can be done with the following commands:
+The latter steps can be done with the following commands:

 ```
 composer install
 drush -y si drutopia
 ```

-To pull in other developers' configuration changes without destroying content, after ```composer install``` you can use:
+Or just to bring in configuration:

 ```
 drush -y cim